How to Start an Online Retail Business in 9 Steps

 These days, if you are not online, customers will assume that you don’t exist.
 When the stranglehold of traditional retailers continues to fade, online retailers can expect to gain even more consumers.
 We see this in the way that physical stores are expanding the quantity and types of items they offer online as well.

 Brands also realize that it is simply cheaper, faster, and more convenient for merchants and consumers to exchange value online.
 Hence the growth we can see in online retail.

 According to Statista, in 2019, the E-commerce share of retail sales worldwide was 14.1%, and analysts expect it to increase 2% per year until 2023.

 Online retailers that have embraced the digital age are being pushed to keep pace with rapid changes and ever-evolving customer needs.
 Consumers are looking for easy navigation, simple interfaces, accessibility on mobile devices, and usability across multiple platforms.
 All of these demands are actually driving changes in the online marketplace and shaping how online retailers behave.

 So, let’s explore what you should do to start an online retail business and stay competitive in the next section!

 9 steps to starting your own online retail business

 Creating a formal business plan is an essential step for starting any business.
 Just like a movie can not be made without a script or a house built without blueprints, you don’t start an online retail business without a robust and practical plan.

-A business plan maps out your company’s details, which should serve as the point of reference about what your business sells, the structure, and how it’ll be run.
+A business plan maps out your company’s details from your business name to every information needed, which should serve as the point of reference about what your business sells, the structure, and how it’ll be run.